kvande/ag-grid-testlab/src/app/readme.md

 ## How to update from 'source'

+# Remarks: It there is any custom code in some of the components it will be erased with the copy pasting below, so try to only copy paste 'new test cases'

-It should be possible to copy the content of this files directly:
+It should be possible to copy the content from the 'official' to these files directly (have to update them all, otherwise there will be build problems):

 ..?/../table-callbacks.ts
 ..?/../table-events.ts